bernardpeh/solidity_ninja/README.md

 ## Business Rules

 * Number of tickets capped at 20.
+* The event runs for 30 blocks(10 mins if each block is 20s).
 * Price of each ticket is 10 ether.
 Buyer cannot pay less or more than that for each ticket.
 * Contract holding amount should be easily available to anyone anytime.
-* Contract owner can refund any buyer.
-* Contract owner can easily refund everyone if he decides to cancel the event.
+* Buyer can cancel their payment and be refunded before the contract expires.
-* Contract owner will automatically get the funds once the ticket is sold out.
+* Contract will be automatically terminated once the ticket is sold out and contract balance tranferred to the owner.
+* Buyers cannot buy anymore tickets after the event has expired even if ticket is still not sold out.
+* Alternatively, contract owner can terminate the contract manually after it has expired.
+* The contract cannot be pre-maturely terminated otherwise.

 ## Unit Tests
 * initial number of tickets should be 20.